RyanMcPherson7/assignments-but-automated/README.md

 ### Creating the Notion Database
 1. This tutorial will assume you have working knowledge of making tables in Notion.
 If not, a tutorial can be found [here](https://www.keepproductive.com/blog/notion-tables)
 2. Create a new Notion page and select `table` under `database`
-3. Create a table with 4 columns, each for the name, date, course, and checkbox respectfully
+3. Create a table with 5 columns, each for the name, date, course, checkbox, and link respectfully
    > Note: You can add any additional columns as you please
    1. Give the name column a `property type` of `Title`
    2. Give the date column a `property type` of `Date`
    3. Give the course column a `property type` of `Multi-select`
    4. Give the checkbox column a `property type` of `Checkbox`
+   5. Give the link column a `property type` of `URL`
       1. Create a new tag for each course you're taking
          > The tag names will be the 1st 7 characters of the course's name on Canvas.
 If the course name on Canvas is "COP3530 - DSA Fall 2021", then the tag name will be "COP3530"
 4. You can add sorting methods to your database by clicking on `sort` in the upper right corner.
 I recommend sorting by `checkbox` (checked are placed at the bottom of the list) and by `due date` (closer dates are at the top).
 Here are my settings: